latent-to/developer-docs/docs/learn/halvings-problem.md

 It’s the discount between liquidation price and spot.
 With ADR>1 (typical for late cohorts), P_L = P/ADR ⇒ a large haircut.
 Example: ADR=32 ⇒ P_L is P/32 (~97% discount).

 ### How does the root proportion change across cohorts?
-Later cohorts’ total issuance grows slower over shared horizons, so the root’s share declines more slowly.
+Later cohorts’ total issuance grows slower over shared horizons, so the root proportion declines more slowly.
 Practically, root sells a larger share for longer (another persistent disadvantage for later cohorts).

 ### What if we do nothing?

 We entrench permanent classes.
 Later subnets will be weaker across liquidity, liquidation, and incentive trajectories, and be more vulnerable to deregistration even with identical performance.
+Subnets will also reach their maximum supply in the coming ~10 years (much quicker than intended) and thus stop having emissions without anything to incentivize validators/miners.

 ### What changes immediately after the first halving?